What Qadianis believe about

 - Has Hazrat Mirza Ghulam Ahmad changed his belief in this booklet

-as claimed by the Qadianis,
+as claimed by the Qadiani Jamaat,

 - or has he reaffirmed the beliefs he expressed previously as